Skip to the main content.

 Company values are the guiding principles for what you’re doing.
 Mark Zuckerberg’s famous motto of “move fast and break things” might have once been fitting for what Facebook needed to do, but now the company has got five bullets that don’t include anything being damaged.

-As an organisation grows you need to have a framework to help you and those around you make decisions.
 How can you make sure that your HR person is hiring the right people and your customer services team are giving your clients what they need?
-By giving them inalienable concepts to work by that lead what your business is about.
+By giving them inalienable concepts to work by.

 If you can show your potential clients what they are going to be getting from you, from the first meeting right down the line to invoice settlement, it gives them confidence in you.